 Contact Information by County

-up to 12 inches long; yellowish-green to olive above and light below; chin barbels yellow
+This fish grows to up to 12 inches long.
+It is yellowish-green to olive above and light below with yellow chin barbels.

-The stone cat, together with the other madtoms, represents the smallest fishes in the catfish family.
+The Stone Cat, together with the other madtoms, represents the smallest fishin the catfish family.
 Body color of this fish is yellowish-green to olive above and light below.
 The premaxillary band of teeth, a padlike band on the upper jaw, is U-shaped, and the chin barbels are yellow.
 There are usually 16 rays in the anal fin.
-The fish has been known to reach a length of 12 inches, although it rarely exceeds 6 to 8 inches.
-Most fishermen seem to distinguish this species from the other catfishes, but some confuse them with the young of other species.
+This fish has been known to reach a length of 12 inches, although it rarely exceeds 6 to 8 inches.
+Most anglers seem to distinguish this species from the other catfishes, but some confuse them with the young of other species.

-The stone cat spawns in spring and, like all catfishes, builds a nest and guards the eggs and young.
-Madtoms exhibit an affinity for nocturnal behavior and probably spawn in areas of darkness, such as under rocks or in bank hides.
-The stone cat is the largest of the madtoms and lays between 500 and 1,000 eggs at a time.
+The Stone Cat spawns in spring and, like all catfishes, builds a nest and guards the eggs and young.
+Madtoms exhibit nocturnal behavior and probably spawn in areas of darkness, such as under rocks or in bank hides.
+The Stone Cat is the largest of the madtoms and lays between 500 and 1,000 eggs at a time.
 Stone cats prefer stream riffle habitats, but they are also found under rocks or weedy shorelines of lakes and ponds.